-Superintendent: Danny McReynolds Exhibit Check In: Wednesday, July 19, 2023 Judging: Thursday, July 20, 2023
+Superintendent: Danny McReynolds and Taley Murdock Exhibit Check In: Wednesday, July 16, 2025 Judging: Thursday, July 17, 2025

 - 1. Read 4-H & FFA General Rules, Livestock Health Requirements, and 4-H & FFA Livestock Rules. - 2.
 Straw may NOT be used as bedding in the sheep and swine barn. - 3.
 All sheep must be free of clinical signs of Fungus/Sore Mouth before the check-in time.
 Animals found to be infected by a veterinarian will be asked to leave the fairgrounds. - 4.
 All animals from all youth must be owned by weigh-in time. - 5.
 Market lambs will show by weight and breeding ewes by age. - 6.
 Animals shown in a market class are not eligible to be shown in breeding classes and vice versa. - 7.
 ALL Sheep must be identified with an official USDA premise ID tag (scrapie tag). - 8.
 Market Lambs - a.
 Market lambs must be individually owned by the exhibitor and identified by an official Kansas 4-H Electronic Identification tag.
 Animals should have been tagged and weighed at a spring weigh-in time to be eligible to show.
 The livestock agent should be contacted if a tag is lost and arrangements for a replacement tag must be made before coming to the fair.
 Animals brought to fair without a tag and with no prior arrangements for a replacement may be deemed ineligible by the livestock agent and superintendent. - b.
 These weigh-in times serve as the official start of the rate of gain measure. - c.
 All market lambs will be weighed at the time of fair check-in to establish a show weight, final rate of gain weight, and sale weight.
 There will be NO weigh back. - d.
 Market lambs should weigh a minimum of 90 pounds.
 Animals weighing less than 89 pounds will be placed in their own class and will not be eligible to show for Grand or Reserve Grand Champion or for sale in the premium auction. - e.
 Market classes will be divided by weight at the discretion of the specie superintendent. - f.
-All market lambs MUST have been born after January 1st of the current year and must be carrying baby teeth at the time of show. - g.
+Market lambs will be mouthed at fair check-in to determine age: All market lambs MUST have baby teeth at fair time.
+If one or more baby teeth are missing, the animal will automatically be given a white ribbon but will be permitted to show and sell for premium - g.
 All market lambs will be slick shorn prior to arrival at the fairgrounds.
 A maximum of 0.2 (two tenths) inch of wool is permitted.
 No wool will be allowed above the hock or knee; this includes the head. - h.
 Rams, cryptorchids, or short scrotum lambs will not be allowed in the market class. - i.
 Wethers and ewe lambs will be allowed to show in the market classes.